MahmoudsEl-Din/lysner/readme.md

 # License

-Copyright (c) 2015 Arun Mahadevan.
+Copyright (c) 2015.
 This piece of software is licensed under the MIT License.